trvrb/dynamics-practical/README.md

 Additionally, the files `pandemic_skyline.log` and `pandemic_skyline.trees` will start to fill with MCMC samples.

 Unfortunately, BEAST runs can take quite a long time, and it's not always clear how long they need to run.
-Because of these time requirements, I almost never run BEAST analyses locally, prefering instead to get the XML up and running and tested locally and then running BEAST on a cluster node to perform the full analysis.
+Because of these time requirements, I almost never run BEAST analyses locally, preferring instead to get the XML up and running and tested locally and then running BEAST on a cluster node to perform the full analysis.
 In this case, it took a single cluster node 16 hours to compute the 50 million MCMC steps, resulting in 2001 samples being logged and a 48 MB trees file.

 I've included the resulting log file and tree file in the practical as `output/pandemic_skyline.log` and `output/pandemic_skyline.trees`.